zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-we define the odd polar functions
+that follows from Equation 18.5, we can define the odd polar functions

 $$ \tag{18.10}
 \hat{\pi}\_{1,n}(\theta) =